kbengine/kbengine/kbe/src/lib/python/Doc/library/locale.rst

       then-emperor's reign.

       Normally it should not be necessary to use this value directly.
-Specifying the ``E`` modifier in their format strings causes the :func:`strftime` function to use this information.
+Specifying the ``E`` modifier in their format strings causes the :func:`time.strftime` function to use this information.
 The format of the returned string is not specified, and therefore you should not assume knowledge of it on different systems.

    .. data:: ERA_D_T_FMT

-      Get a format string for :func:`strftime` to represent date and time in a locale-specific era-based way.
+      Get a format string for :func:`time.strftime` to represent date and time in a locale-specific era-based way.

    .. data:: ERA_D_FMT

-      Get a format string for :func:`strftime` to represent a date in a locale-specific era-based way.
+      Get a format string for :func:`time.strftime` to represent a date in a locale-specific era-based way.

    .. data:: ERA_T_FMT

-      Get a format string for :func:`strftime` to represent a time in a locale-specific era-based way.
+      Get a format string for :func:`time.strftime` to represent a time in a locale-specific era-based way.

    .. data:: ALT_DIGITS